loonwerks/CASE/TA5/case-env/readme.md

 # CASE Environment Setup

 :information_source: | The CASE env setup scripts in this repository folder are "frozen" for the DARPA CASE 2021 Q2 platform and tool assessments.
-Further updates are available at https://github.com/sireum/case-env with [continuous integration tests](https://github.com/sireum/case-env/actions) to help ensure that the Vagrant/VirtualBox VM build process after pushed commits that change the setup scripts.
+Further updates are available at https://github.com/sireum/case-env with [continuous integration tests](https://github.com/sireum/case-env/actions) to help ensure that the Vagrant/VirtualBox VM build process continue to work after pushed commits that change the setup scripts.
 :---: | :---

 This folder contains scripts and Vagrantfile to setup environment for CASE tools, either: